-Note 3: Funds Held for the Benefit of the Station
+Note 3.
+Funds Held for the Benefit of the Station

-Funds held for the benefit of the Station are pooled within the net assets of Rogers State University Foundation, Inc. (the Foundation).
+Funds held for the benefit of the Station are pooled within the net assets of Rogers State University Foundation, Inc. (Foundation).
 The Foundation is a private foundation organized for the purpose of receiving and administering gifts intended for the benefit of the University.
-As of June 30, 2023 and 2022, the Foundation maintained cash balances on behalf of the Station totaling \$46,972 and \$436,988, respectively.
+As of June 30, 2024 and 2023, the Foundation maintained funds on behalf of the Station totaling \$65,925 and \$46,972, respectively.

-Note 4: Capital Assets
+Note 4.
+Capital Assets